 Years ago, website designers would take content, “mark it up” to make it ready for the web, and then upload that code to a web server somewhere.
 Today, it’s as easy as logging into a website, making the necessary changes, and saving your work.
-But not all CMS systems are created equal…
+But not all content management systems (CMS) are created equal…

 What is a content management system (CMS)?

-A content management system is the code behind the scenes that makes content changes happen.
+A content management system is the web-based software behind the scenes that makes content changes happen.
 And it’s exactly what it sounds like—this tool helps manage your website’s text, articles, images, links, etc.

 - New press release?
 Publish it.